jrandj/redhat/README.md

         cloud_user ALL=(ALL) NOPASSWD: ALL
         ```

+	* The example above provides a playbook for setting up privilege escalation on managed nodes.

 1. Deploy files to managed nodes

 	* The copy module can be used to copy files into managed nodes.

 1. Be able to analyze simple shell scripts and convert them to playbooks

 	* Common Ansible modules can be used to replicate the functionailty of scripts.
-The `command` and `shell` modules allow you to execute commands.
+The `command` and `shell` modules allow you to execute commands on the managed nodes.

 ### Run playbooks with Automation content navigator

 1. Know how to run playbooks with Automation content navigator

-	* ANsible content navigator is a commond line, content-creator-focused tool with a text-based user interface.
+	* Anible content navigator is a commond line, content-creator-focused tool with a text-based user interface.
 You can use it to launch and watch jobs and playbooks, share playbook and job run artifacts in JSON, browse and introspect automation execution environments, and more.

 	* Install Ansible Navigator:
         ```shell